 I would like to thank all the Directors of the Board who have provided high level leadership and I thank them for the dedication they have shown in making AOAC the organisation it is today.
 I would also like to thank the staff and committee members who undertake the valuable work that contributes to the quality and safety of care the Australian community received through the services osteopaths provide.

-AOAC is committed to providing high value, high quality services and looks forward to another productive year.
-Next financial year, we also look forward to the outcome of the National Accreditation Systems Review and will continue to fulfil our obligations under the Health Practitioner Regulation National Law 2009.
+AOAC is committed to providing high value, high quality services and looks forward to another productive year full of innovation and improvement.